 The Teaching Resources Collection (TRC)

 A fantastic space designed for trainee teachers, students intending to work (or already working) in educational settings, and students of children’s literature.
 The TRC houses around 24,000 resources including reading schemes, resource packs, children’s books, Storysacks®, puppets, DVDs and games.
-To promote this collection the library team publish a children’s literature newsletter called Hullabaloo!.
+To promote this collection the library team publish a children’s literature newsletter called The Four Corners.

 The Lincolnshire Collection